trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

 practices for a fault-tolerant cluster.
 However, this automatic change does not affect clusters that have these properties manually configured.
-If you have any of the following properties configured in the `config.properties` file on a cluster with a `TASK` retry policy, it is strongly recommended to make the following changes:
+If you have any of the following properties configured in the `config.properties` file on a cluster with a `TASK` retry policy, it is strongly recommended to set the `task.low-memory-killer.policy`

-- Set the `task.low-memory-killer.policy`
 {doc}`query management property </admin/properties-query-management>` to
 `total-reservation-on-blocked-nodes`, or queries may need to be manually killed if the cluster runs out of memory.
-- Set the `query.low-memory-killer.delay`
-  {doc}`query management property </admin/properties-query-management>` to
-  `0s` so the cluster immediately unblocks nodes that run out of memory.

 :::{note}
 A `TASK` retry policy is best suited for large batch queries, but this